 Having trouble finding good candidates for your job openings?

-Some strategies on finding and hiring the best talent in this environment:
+Here are some strategies on finding and hiring the best talent in this environment:

 How do you attract candidates who are already employed?